libretro/docs/docs/guides/rgui.md

 * To exit the menu, use F1 or `Resume Game`.
 * To start immediately in RGUI without any game or core loaded, use the `--menu` command line option.
 As a special case, if no arguments are received, it is treated the same as running `retroarch --menu`.

-Menu toggle button can be mapped to joypad as well, see option `input_menu_toggle` option in `retroarch.cfg`.
+Menu toggle button can be mapped to a controller as well, see option `input_menu_toggle` option in `retroarch.cfg`.

 ## Navigating the menu